Pixate/pixate-freestyle-ios/README.md

 ### Installation

-There are two ways to install the Pixate Freestyle framework.
+There are several ways to download and install the Pixate Freestyle framework.

-The easiest is to [download the installer](http://www.pixate.com/downloads/freestyle/PixateFreestyle-2.1.pkg), and drag **PixateFreestyle.framework** into your Xcode project.
-Once installed, add the following import to the top of your `main.m`:
+The easiest is to [download the installer](http://www.pixate.com/downloads/freestyle/PixateFreestyle-2.1.pkg), which always contains the latest  version, and drag **PixateFreestyle.framework** into your Xcode project.
+Alternatively, you can download the framework file only (i.e. no samples) by going to the [releases section](https://github.com/Pixate/pixate-freestyle-ios/releases) of this repo.

+*NOTE: The installer will place the files into your **Documents** folder in a folder named **PixateFreestyle***.

+ Once installed, add the following import to the top of your **main.m** file:

 ```
 #import <PixateFreestyle/PixateFreestyle.h>